 Whether you’re transferring from a community college, a small private school or a large public university, we can help.
 Our transfer ambassadors and transition specialists will help you make the switch to UB as easy as possible.

 Get insider tips for transfer students, strategies for success and information about upcoming events.
 This newsletter is written by transfer students for transfer students.
-Check your email at the beginning of each month for the transfer e-newsletter.
+Check your email each month for the transfer e-newsletter.

 As a new transfer student, you’re assigned a transfer ambassador to help you throughout your transition to UB.
 You can connect with your transfer ambassador through email, in person at university events and programs, or just informally based on your schedules.
 Every transfer ambassador is a student who transferred to UB in the past, so they understand what it’s like to be new at UB.
 Of course, even as a transfer student you still have full access to UB’s Transition Specialists.